How to lead in the digital age

-If I look at RedBalloon.com.au now, almost two decades into my entrepreneurial journey, consumers and the marketplace are very different than all those years ago when I started.
+If I look at RedBalloon.com.au now, almost two decades into my entrepreneurial journey, consumers and the marketplace are very different from all those years ago when I first started.
 What worked in 2001 is definitely not the answer now.
-For instance, we note that every year more people want to interact with us on a mobile device.
-People want immediate access to every service via their mobile or tablet.
+For instance, we note that every year more people want to interact with us on a mobile device; people want immediate access to every service via their mobile or tablet.

 Customers now demand and expect a mobile first approach and they will give you only a few seconds to fulfil on that expectation.
 Speed is everything when it comes to the mobile customer experience — if you’re too slow, they are off to the next site.

 Consumers are using mobile devices for education, entertainment and finding something to do.
 They’re also gifting online as well as researching ideas and products.
 Many people don’t even use a laptop (or desktop) – the world now is about instant service, anywhere anytime.